input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 - **Confidentiality**: Yes
 - **Integrity**: Yes (?)
-- **Availability**: No (not needed unless a re-genesis process is required; a new key could be used in that case)
+- **Availability**: No (not needed unless a re-genesis process is required; a new key could be used in that case).

 #### Era configuration files

-The [Mithril Network Upgrade Strategy](https://mithril.network/doc/adr/4) describes how Mithril eras activate features on all nodes at specific epoch boundaries.
+The [Mithril network upgrade strategy](https://mithril.network/doc/adr/4) describes how Mithril eras activate features on all nodes at specific epoch boundaries.

-An era address is used by signers to identify the current Mithril Era, which defines the structure of snapshots and signatures.
-It is stored in [GitHub](https://raw.githubusercontent.com/input-output-hk/mithril/main/mithril-infra/configuration/release-mainnet/era.addr) and only modifiable via a merged PR.
+An era address is used by signers to identify the current Mithril era, which defines the structure of snapshots and signatures.
+It is stored in [GitHub](https://raw.githubusercontent.com/input-output-hk/mithril/main/mithril-infra/configuration/release-mainnet/era.addr) and is only modifiable via a merged PR.

 - **Confidentiality**: No (these are public files)
 - **Integrity**: Yes (tampering could disrupt multi-signature generation)
-- **Availability**: Yes
+- **Availability**: Yes.

 #### Era activation